kordejong/ruminations/documentation/introduction.md

 use Git or Python, nor is it an introduction to them.
 You probably already know at least the basics, maybe because you followed a course.

-In this document you will find information that is a bit harder to find, for example because it is hidden in books you may never read because they are about the practice of software development in general, or because it requires more experience than you may have.
+Here, you will find information that is a bit harder to find, for example because it is hidden in books you may never read because they are about the practice of software development in general, or because it requires more experience than you may have.